On the Influence of Pluto on Twotino Dynamics Through Their Mutual 4:3 Mean Motion Resonance: Conclusions

 \section{Conclusions}

 We have shown that a single resonant argument of the 4:3 MMR between Pluto and Twotinos librates.
-This means that such a resonance is relevant for the secular evolution of Twotinos, and this could be the origin of their increased instability in simulations when Pluto is present, compared to cases where only the four giant planets are present.
-The amplitude libration of the 4:3 MMR is conventional, i.e., below $360^{\circ}$ for most Twotinos librating in the asymmetric islands of the 2:1 MMR with Neptune.
-For symmetric Twotinos this libration amplitude is much larger than the conventional $360^{\circ}$ typically considered in resonance studies, however, there is nonetheless a limited set of angular values that are preferentially visited in the co-rotating frame of Pluto; such behavior results in the same resonant phenomena as for Twotinos in the asymmetric islands, although with a weakened effect.
+This means that such a resonance is relevant for the secular evolution of Twotinos, and this could be the origin of their increased instability in simulations when Pluto is present, compared to cases where only the four giant planets are included.
+The amplitude libration of the 4:3 MMR is conventional, i.e., below $360^{\circ}$ for most Twotinos librating in the asymmetric islands of the 2:1 MMR with Neptune. \ccc{For symmetric Twotinos, the libration amplitude of up to $850^{\circ}$ exceeds the typically considered hard limit of $360^{\circ}$; nonetheless,} there is a limited set of angular values that are preferentially visited by those Twotinos in the co-rotating frame of Pluto.
+Such behavior results in the same resonant phenomena as for Twotinos in the asymmetric islands, although with a weakened effect.

-This result forces us to reconsider Pluto as an important ingredient when studying the long-term evolution of the trans-Neptunian region, especially for resonant populations such as Plutinos and Twotinos.
-With modern computers, its inclusion represents a minimal, almost imperceptible cost in integration time, so excluding it should not be considered a valid option.
+This result forces us to reconsider Pluto as an important component when studying the long-term evolution of the trans-Neptunian region, \ccc{specifically} for resonant populations such as Plutinos and Twotinos.
+With modern computers, the inclusion of Pluto represents a minimal effort, with almost imperceptible cost in integration time, so excluding it should not be considered a valid option.

 \begin{appendix}

 \end{appendix}